 Portugal Golden Visa Health Insurance

-Portugal Golden Visa applicants must show that they have appropriate health coverage when staying in Portugal.
+Portugal Golden Visa applicants must show that they have appropriate coverage of healthcare in Portugal during their staying.
 Because the Golden Visa requires only short physical stays each year, insurance is usually needed for the periods spent in the country.
 Most investors use either:

 • International private health insurance, or